ae3e/orionis/README.md

 ## User guide

 A Strava account is required.
-1. On Strava's website, after logging in, star only one of your routes in Dashboard/My routes
+1. Open the Fitbit application
-2. On Orionis Settings, logging to Strava and then click the Update button.
-The route's name (starred in Strava) should be displayed.
+2. In Orionis Settings, logging to Strava (Only the first time), choose a route and then tap the *update* button.
+The message *Successfully downloaded* should be displayed

 ![Settings](doc/img/settings.png)